lucaswo/learned-selection-strategy/README.md

 Please cite our paper if you use this code in your own work:

 ```
-@inproccedings{woltmann2023learned,
+@inproceedings{woltmann2023learned,
   doi = {10.48786/edbt.2023.47},
   url = {https://openproceedings.org/2023/conf/edbt/3-paper-48.pdf},
-  author = {Woltmann, Lucas and Damme, Patrick and Hartmann, Claudio and Habich, Dirk and Lehner,Wolfgang},
+  author = {Woltmann, Lucas and Damme, Patrick and Hartmann, Claudio and Habich, Dirk and Lehner, Wolfgang},
   language = {en},
   title = {{Learned Selection Strategy for Lightweight Integer Compression Algorithms}},
   publisher = {OpenProceedings.org},